 WEBSITE NOTE: The home page collects its content from the child pages of this page.
 The content of this page does not manifest anywhere (as you can see this note does not appear on the Home page).
 To manage the home page content add child pages to this page and sort them in the order […]

 Interested in our candidates?
 Check out ERG Ph.D. candidates who will be completing their dissertations and are currently preparing for employment.

 The purpose of the ERG Master’s program is to educate the next generation of interdisciplinary leaders.
 Specifically, students are taught the range of methods and subjects they should be able to understand, advance, and critique to address critical issues stemming from the interaction of humans and the environment.
 To that end, the requirements for the […]

 ERG is a collaborative community of graduate students, core faculty, over 150 affiliated faculty and researchers across the campus, and over 500 alumni across the globe.
 We award MA, MS, and PhD degrees to students working across disciplines and departments to create potentially transformative knowledge for the planet and its people.
-ERG is a world-renowned program with […]
+ERG is a world-renowned […]

 David Anthoff is an environmental economist who studies climate change and environmental policy.
 He co-develops the integrated assessment model FUND that is used widely in academic research and in policy analysis.

 Youjin Chung is Assistant Professor of Sustainability and Equity with a joint appointment in the Energy and Resources Group and the Department of Environmental Science, Policy, and Management.